 Andrea is a former member of Full Radius Dance and has performed with other independent choreographers in Atlanta.
 She also served on faculty with Atlanta Ballet Centre for Dance Education teaching Limon-based technique for beginner, intermediate/advanced, and pre-professional levels.
 With an emphasis on the creative process to foster a sense of permanence in the finished work, she strives to develop critical-thinking movers who are fully engaged in a meaningful, invigorating exchange of ideas.

-Jennifer McCormick began her interest in the performing arts at the age of 6 while attending her cousin’s dance recital and that interest hasn’t slowed down since.
+Jennifer McCormick began her interest in the performing arts at the age of six while attending her cousin’s dance recital and that interest hasn’t slowed down since.
 Studying dance through college and beyond, Jennifer began her nonprofit administration career interning with such organizations as Jacob’s Pillow Dance Festival, Dance Aspen, and the Hippodrome State Theatre in Gainesville, Florida.
-Following the completion of a B.S. in Dance/Arts Administration at the University of North Carolina at Greensboro, Jennifer transferred to Atlanta to pursue employment with Several Dancers Core.
-During her time at SDC, Jennifer completed her MBA at Oglethorpe University where she graduated “With Distinction” and received the Faculty Award for Academic Achievement.
+Following the completion of a BS in dance/arts administration at the University of North Carolina at Greensboro, Jennifer transferred to Atlanta to pursue employment with Several Dancers Core.
+During her time at SDC, Jennifer completed her MBA at Oglethorpe University where she graduated with distinction and received the Faculty Award for Academic Achievement.
 Jennifer’s career then moved into the world of higher education administration, working with institutions such as Columbia Theological Seminary, Emory University School of Medicine, and the Lehigh Valley Health Network in Allentown, Pennsylvania, a regional branch campus of the University of South Florida’s Morsani College of Medicine.
-Jennifer currently serves as the Accreditation and Assessment Coordinator in the Office of Institutional Effectiveness at Georgia State University.
+Jennifer currently serves as the accreditation and assessment coordinator in the Office of Institutional Effectiveness at Georgia State University.